dailypenn/canada-goose/README.md

    ```
    1. `<platform>` should be `ios`, `android`, or `all`
    2. `<profile-name>` should be either `development` (to run the app on your device), `local` (to run the app on an iOS simulator), or `production` (to create a production build for submission).
+      1. For a `local` build:
+         * Download the build once it is completed from the link provided.
+This will be a .tar.gz file.
+         * Extract the file by opening it.
+You will now have a file like DP.app.
+         * Open up your simulator.
+         * Drag the file into the simulator.
+         * The app will be installed in a few seconds.
 6. Start the app.
    ```sh
    expo start --dev-client